vladislav-tomashov/react-redux-demo/README.md

 - [Visual Studio Code](https://code.visualstudio.com/) was used as IDE.
 - [ESLint](https://www.npmjs.com/package/eslint) is already included in [Create React App](https://github.com/facebook/create-react-app) template.
 Only few settings were changes for this project in `.eslintrc` file.
 - [Prettier](https://github.com/prettier/prettier) was used for code formatting in [Visual Studio Code](https://code.visualstudio.com/) and [ESLint](https://www.npmjs.com/package/eslint) plugin [eslint-plugin-prettier](https://www.npmjs.com/package/eslint-plugin-prettier) was installed which allows Prettier violations to be reported as ESLint errors.
 All other settings for [Prettier](https://github.com/prettier/prettier) were default.

+## Pull request demo

+This section is added to demonstrate pull-request